1895 visit by Emperor Franz Joseph to Zagreb: Aftermath

 The students were subsequently charged for the incident.
-Stjepan Radić was sentenced to six months in jail, Gjuro Balaško to five, and Milan Dorwald, Osman Hadžić, Vladimir Vidrić, Josip Šikutrić, Vladimir Frank and Ivan Frank to four months, while the rest were mostly sentenced to two months.
+Stjepan Radić was sentenced to six months in jail, Gjuro Balaško to five, and Milan Dorwald, Osman Hadžić, Vladimir Vidrić, Josip Šikutrić, Vladimir Frank and Ivo Frank to four months, while others (including Živko Bertić, and Gjuro Červar) were mostly sentenced to two months.
 The students were all barred from the University of Zagreb while Stjepan Radić was barred from all universities in the empire.
 This led him to continue his studies abroad in Paris.
 The other students went to the Charles University in Prague and the University of Vienna.